KatanaFinKoi/Portfolio/README.md

   - Required field validation.
   - Email validation with real-time error notifications.

-To contact me, fill out the form on the deployed portfolio or use the provided email notifications.
+To contact me, fill out the form on the deployed portfolio.

 ---